Zilliqa/ZRC/zrcs/zrc-2.md

 (* @param from:    Address of the token_owner whose balance is decreased.                                                                 *)
 (* @param to:      Address of the recipient whose balance is increased.                                                                   *)
-(* @param amount:  Amount of tokens to be transferred.                                                                                    *) transition transferFrom(from: ByStr20, to: ByStr20, amount: Uint128)
+(* @param amount:  Amount of tokens to be transferred.                                                                                    *) transition TransferFrom(from: ByStr20, to: ByStr20, amount: Uint128)
 ```

 **Arguments:**